 Overall, if you are around Ahmedabad, then Little Rann of Kutch is a good one day outing that I would recommend.
 A day where you will see immense beauty even in a dry barren land!
 The herd of Wild Ass, the migratory birds, lake in the middle of barren land, salt extraction process and a beautiful sunset can keep you wanting for more!

-And yes, when you are around, keep an eye on the local handmade handicrafts and jewelry too, available in the village near the beginning of the safari route.
+And yes, when you are around, keep an eye on the local handmade handicrafts and jewellery too, available in the village near the beginning of the safari route.